AaronTaylorG33K/LiquidTables/README.md

 ## How to Use LiquidTables

-To get started with FastTables, follow the steps below:
+To get started with FastTables, you can either run the `make init` command, or use a more manually controlled process running individual `make` commands.

-- **First run?:**
+- **FIRST RUN:**
     ```bash
    make init
    ```
+The manual equivelent in build commands
+- `make build`
+- `make init-db`
+- `make start`

 ## All Commands